GOLF HOLIDAYS IN TUSCANY

 If you would like to play a variety of golf courses and see as much of Tuscany as possible during your golfing holiday then the best place to stay is about halfway between Pisa and Florence.
 Here, there are two of the best courses and two rather interesting towns that are pretty central to the golfing and sightseeing activities: Montecatini Terme and Pistoia.

-Montecatini Terme - the spa
+Montecatini Terme - Tuscany's major spa town

 Montecatini is a fascinating Italian spa town with plenty of hotels, shops, bars, cafes and restaurants as well as its highlight the sprawling Thermal Baths in their attractive gardens.
 In Montecatini we recommend the Tamerici e Principe hotel, family run and right in the centre of town with a little pool in the front garden.
 (Right next door is the five-star Grand Hotel Pace if you would like some extra luxury).
 Alternatively you could always stay in the peace and quiet of the Clubhouse rooms with dinner on the olive-shaded patio every night - perfect for small groups who are happy in their own company.